jepstein-eagle/adaptable/packages/plugins/README.md

 # AdapTable Plugins Guide

-In order to keep the 'core' download a manageable size, Version 6 (released in January 2020) of AdapTable introduced plugins.
+In order to keep the 'core' download a manageable size, [Version 6](./adaptable/readme/upgrade-guides/upgrade-guide-v7.md) of AdapTable introduced plugins.

-Plugins are additional groupings of functionality relevant to a particular set of users or usage.
+Plugins are essential groupings of functionality relevant to a particular use case or set of users.

 There are currently 8 plugins available (though more are being added all the time):